Mary VanCampen: Her Short Life and Special Gravestones

 Benjamin VanCampen property barns.

-Barns and mountains at nearby former Benjamin VanCampen farm overlooking the cemetery
+Barns and Kittatinny Ridge at former Benjamin VanCampen farm near the cemetery